HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

   - Documentation in OpenAPI or Swagger means it's easier to understand and integrate with other tools
 - **Cons**
   - Same as Flask

+### Flask + APIFlask

+This deserves its own option because it adds a lot of support to Flask for a more traditional code first api approach, in contrast to connexion.
+APIFlask is a lightweight Python web API framework based on Flask and marshmallow-code projects.
+It's easy to use, highly customizable, ORM/ODM-agnostic, and 100% compatible with the Flask ecosystem.
+The Nava Flask template repo has recently replaced connexion with apiflask, documented in [connexion replacement decision record](https://github.com/navapbc/template-application-flask/blob/main/docs/decisions/0001-connexion-replacement.md).

+- **Pros**
+  - Same as Flask
+  - Simplifies boilerplate code necessary for a Flask API by pulling the best features of many libraries
+  - Very well documented
+- **Cons**
+  - Same as Flask
+  - Relatively young project

 ### FastApi